-The Board has adopted an Audit and Risk Committee Charter which describes the Audit and Risk Committee's role, composition, functions and responsibilities.
+The Board has adopted an Audit and Risk Committee Charter, which describes the Audit and Risk Committee's role, composition, functions and responsibilities.

 The Board reviews the Company's risk management framework annually to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks the Company faces and to ensure that the Company is operating within the risk appetite set by the Board.
-The Board carried out these reviews during the Reporting Period, which resulted in changes to its management structure during the Reporting Period.
+The Board carried out these reviews during the Reporting Period.